This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Taiwan.

 How can an owner secure the release of the vessel?
 For example, is a Club LOU acceptable security for the claim?

-In the event of a ship arrest, the court would usually order the owner to provide the full amount of the claim as counter security to release the ship.
+In the event of a ship arrest, the court would usually order the owner to provide the full amount of the claim as the counter security to release the ship.
 Cash is preferred.
 The court usually will not accept a Club LOU.
 A letter of undertaking issued by a local bank or the local branch of a foreign bank may be accepted by the judge under the judge’s discretion, but the review procedure thereof may take a long time.
-Nevertheless, it is often in Taiwan for the arresting party to agree with the release of vessel under a Club LOU since this is the quickest to obtain the security and the arresting party can take back its own bond deposited with the court.
+Nevertheless, it is often in Taiwan for the arresting party to agree with the release of vessel under a Club LOU since this is the quickest way to obtain the security from the debtor and the arresting party can take back its own bond deposited with the court.